dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 .. code-block:: none

-		"prob = TRUE;"  # tells MET to interpret this data a probability field.
+		"prob = TRUE;"  # tells MET to interpret this data as a probability field.
 		"cat_thresh = [ >=0.0, >=0.1, >=0.2, >=0.3, >=0.4, >=0.5, >=0.6, >=0.7, >=0.8, >=0.9]; "

 Here the thresholds are used to fully partition the probability space